tomcritchlow/new-mba/_posts/2023-11-01-strategic-finance.md

 It’s not easy to immediately apply these ideas.
 You can’t decide to go public tomorrow just to finance an M&A deal you want to make.
 And you can’t change the accounting structure of your spending without some headaches.
 These are big, slow moving ideas.

 But I find it incredibly useful to understand that these moves exist - part of executive presence is not being left behind in conversations - and many high level discussions touch on finance as a strategic lever.
 Not just at the revenue/margin/cashflow level but at the debt/financing/accounting level and it’s worthwhile being fluent in these ideas to ensure you have a seat at the table.

-In future emails I’ll likely explore these ideas more deeply, and provide more concrete examples and work throughs.
-In the meantime, let’s all agree to follow along with Cedric’s [The Expertise of Skill of Capital in Business](https://commoncog.com/capital-expertise-in-business-series/) series.